kainlite/tr/priv/posts/2024/02-24-multinode-setup.md

 ##### **Closing notes**
 Let me know if there is anything that you would like to see implemented or tested, explored and what not in here...

-This was based from the steps described in the [official upgrade notes]().

 ##### **Errata**
 If you spot any error or have any suggestion, please send me a message so it gets fixed.